United Church of Canada: Residential schools

+Former students of Alberni Indian Residential School filed a lawsuit against the United Church in 1996; the church denied that it was liable for the abuse that occurred in the school.
+The Supreme Court of Canada ultimately ruled that the church was responsible for paying 25 percent of the damages, with the federal government paying the remainder.
+Moderator Bill Phipps issued a formal apology for residential schools in 1998:

 As Moderator of The United Church of Canada, I wish to speak the words that many people have wanted to hear for a very long time.
 On behalf of The United Church of Canada, I apologize for the pain and suffering that our church's involvement in the Indian Residential School system has caused.
 We are aware of some of the damage that this cruel and ill-conceived system of assimilation has perpetrated on Canada's First Nations peoples.
 For this we are truly and most humbly sorry.

 To those individuals who were physically, sexually, and mentally abused as students of the Indian Residential Schools in which The United Church of Canada was involved, I offer you our most sincere apology.
 You did nothing wrong.
 You were and are the victims of evil acts that cannot under any circumstances be justified or excused.

 — Moderator Bill Phipps on behalf of the General Council Executive, October 27, 1998.

-In 2005, the church welcomed the Agreement in Principle announced by the Government of Canada and the Assembly of First Nations, which outlined a comprehensive resolution package for former students of Indian Residential Schools; and the following year, the church agreed to sign the Indian Residential Schools Settlement Agreement.

-In 2019, the United Church of Canada allocated (of the previous year's in donations) to initiatives aimed at ameliorating the persisting consequences of the government-sponsored, church-operated residential school system for Canada's indigenous communities.
+Reconciliation efforts in the 21st century from the United Church include its asssent of the Indian Residential Schools Settlement Agreement and the establishment of a Healing Fund for Indigenous Canadians.
+The church has also financially supported Indigenous language revitalization efforts, and released its residential school records to the public.